fedecarg/apify-library/README.md

 # Demo

-To demonstrate the possibilities of Apify and to show how it works, I've created http://www.apifysnippets.com, a web application/service that allows Facebook users to submit posts, vote and add comments.
+Apify Snippets is a web application/service that allows users to submit posts, vote and add comments.

 URL scheme: